-What are coffee pods made from and how are they made?
+What are coffee pods made from?
+And how are coffee pods made?

-The construction of the pods can vary from company to company.
-Whether this is a blend of an aluminium foil lid with a plastic pod, or entirely plastic, every company designs and creates its pods in a slightly different manner.
-The vast majority of manufacturers use a thermoset plastic process, moulding the pods into the shape their brand uses.
+Most coffee pods are made from plastic with an aluminium foil lid, while some are made completely from plastic.
+The construction of the pods can vary from company to company, and every business designs and creates its pods in a slightly different way.
+Most manufacturers use a thermoset plastic process, moulding the pods into the shape their brand uses.

-Coffee pods and capsules do not have a one size fits all approach to disposal.
-This is primarily due to the different manufacturing processes of each and every company.
-As some contain aluminium they require special processes to separate the two materials, where some thermoset plastics cannot be recycled under any circumstances.
+Coffee pods and capsules don’t have a one size fits all approach to disposal.
+This is mainly due to the different manufacturing processes for each company.
+As some contain aluminium, they require special processes to separate the two materials.
+Plus, some thermoset plastics cannot be recycled under any circumstances.

-In order to guarantee that you have disposed of your coffee pods in the most sustainable manner which looks after the environment around you, get in touch with the manufacturer.
-They will let you know the best way to dispose of their products, and how to go about doing so.
+To guarantee the most sustainable coffee pod disposal that looks after the environment, contact the manufacturer.
+They’ll let you know the best way to dispose of their products, and how to do so – some offer collection schemes themselves.

-The main alternative to coffee pods and capsules is by using instant coffee.
-Depending on the brand it can be just as tasty, and if you shop in a location that lets you use your own jars, it can be a completely waste-free process.
-You could also grind your own coffee beans, which is a difficult process to get into, but once you know how it can keep your waste down for years to come.
+The main alternative to coffee pods and capsules is using instant or ground coffee.
+It can be just as tasty, and if you shop in a location that lets you use your own jars, it’s a completely waste-free process.
+You could also grind your own coffee beans, which takes a bit more effort, but once you know how it can reduce your waste significantly.